 Some other ideas on board:

 If you still haven’t gotten inspired to choose a handmade gift, check my other dedicated post on where to buy souvenirs.
 All of them have handmade options, so you’ll for sure find something you’ll be really proud of.
-And before you leave, here’s another post on what else you should buy in Armenia (not handmade!).
+And before you leave, here are other posts on what else you should buy in Armenia (not handmade!) and the top 10 unique Armenian gift ideas I have for you.

 My summary on handmade Armenian gifts: